elixir-europe/rdmkit/pages/your_domain/cancer_data_management.md

 ### Solutions

-* Utilize structured clinical data models and interoperability frameworks (e.g., HL7 FHIR, OMOP, DICOM and XNAT for imaging) to facilitate the integration of multi-modal diagnostic data such as clinical, imaging, and molecular data.
+* Utilize structured clinical data models and interoperability frameworks (e.g., {% tool "hl7-fir" %}, {% tool "omop-cdm" %}, {% tool "dicom" %} and {% tool "xnat" %} for imaging) to facilitate the integration of multi-modal diagnostic data such as clinical, imaging, and molecular data.
-* Implement version-controlled patient records using EHR systems that support updates based on evolving classification standards and cancer-specific coding dictionaries for diagnosis (e.g., ICD-O-3 or SNOMED CT for cancer diagnosis and topography, AJCC/UICC TNM staging system, WHO Classification).
+* Implement version-controlled patient records using [EHR](health_data) systems that support updates based on evolving classification standards and cancer-specific coding dictionaries for diagnosis (e.g., {% tool "icd-o-3" %} or {% tool "snomed-ct" %} for cancer diagnosis and topography, AJCC/UICC {% tool "tnm" %} staging system, {% tool "who-tc" %}).
-* Utilize secure repositories and specialized cancer clinical data management systems (e.g., REDCap, i2b2, cBioPortal) that comply with GDPR, HIPAA, and other regulatory frameworks.
+* Utilize secure repositories and specialized cancer clinical data management systems (e.g., {% tool "redcap" %}, {% tool "i2b2" %}, {% tool "cbioportal" %}) that comply with GDPR, [HIPAA](https://www.hhs.gov/hipaa/for-professionals/security/laws-regulations/index.html), and other regulatory frameworks.
-* Implement standardized consent forms and patient data governance frameworks, such as GA4GH's Data Use Ontology (DUO), to allow data sharing while maintaining privacy.
+* Implement standardized consent forms and patient data governance frameworks, such as GA4GH's {% tool "data-use-ontology" %}, to allow data sharing while maintaining privacy.
 * Store raw sequencing and imaging data in cloud-based or institutional repositories (e.g., EGA, dbGAP, SRA, TCIA for imaging) to allow reanalysis when new prognostic markers emerge.
-* Adopt federated learning approaches (e.g., Federated EGA, Federated EHR Learning Models) to enable collaborative research without transferring sensitive patient data.
+* Adopt federated learning approaches (e.g., {% tool "fega" %}, Federated EHR Learning Models) to enable collaborative research without transferring sensitive patient data.
-* Integrate AI-based imaging tools (e.g., PathAI, Qure.ai, Paige AI) for radiology and pathology analysis to assist in detecting subtle cancer features and ensure adherence to explainability frameworks (e.g., DOME, TRIPOD, SPIRIT-AI), avoiding biases in cancer diagnosis.
+* Integrate AI-based imaging tools (e.g., {% tool "path-ai" %}, {% tool "qure-ai" %}, {% tool "paige-ai" %}) for radiology and pathology analysis to assist in detecting subtle cancer features and ensure adherence to standards (e.g., {% tool "dome" %}, {% tool "tripod" %}), avoiding biases in cancer diagnosis.

 ## Cancer treatment

 ### Description
 Cancer treatment varies depending on the type and stage of cancer (e.g. locally advanced, metastatic disease), as well as the overall health and preferences of the patient.
-The use of advanced diagnostic techniques (e.g. PET-CT/MRI, molecular profiling (e.g. next-generation sequencing, comprehensive genomic profiling (CGP), WGS) and liquid biopsies (e.g. ctDNA)) has tremendously increased the data density and complexity to be dealt with at this stage of disease.
+The use of advanced diagnostic techniques (e.g. PET-CT/MRI, molecular profiling (e.g. next-generation sequencing, comprehensive genomic profiling (CGP), whole genome sequencing (WGS)) and liquid biopsies (e.g. ctDNA)) has tremendously increased the data density and complexity to be dealt with at this stage of disease.

 Cancer treatment employs a wide range of data types, such as patients' therapeutic regimens, including surgery techniques, stem cell transplantation, radiotherapy, systemic therapies (e.g., hormone, chemotherapy, immunotherapy and targeted therapies) as well as  imaging data, biomarker assessments, responses to therapies data, clinical trial outcomes, drug efficacy, and adverse reactions.
 Cancer treatment data is commonly associated with further clinical data and patients' information.
 Due to their sensitive nature, the data must be managed following ethical guidelines, data protection laws, and FAIR (Findable, Accessible, Interoperable, and Reusable) principles.